Psychedelics, Ego Death, and Mystical Experiences

 It depends.

 Only you can know.
-We recommend that you work with a psychedelic therapist on whether something like this would be beneficial for you, or not, is your best bet to try to figure this out.
+We recommend that you work with a psychedelic therapist on whether something like this would be beneficial for you.

 For some people, especially those whose ego developed during stressful or traumatic times, it may be beneficial.
 One of the saddest parts about a rough childhood is that our brains, our egos, and our self-models (series of predictions/ simulations about our environment formed during childhood, and cemented as we become adults) can become accustomed to the turmoil.
 Most of the emotions we feel are the brain’s “best guesses about its internal state.”